-177. Failure to continue the Employee Benefits Program could cause the Remaining Employees to experience severe hardship.
-In light of the substantial benefit the Remaining Employees have provided and will continue to provide to the Debtors' estates, the Debtors wish to avoid imposing such a hardship.
-Accordingly, by this Motion, the Debtors seek authority, but not direction, to: (a) pay any unpaid amounts due with respect to the Employee Benefits Programs for the Remaining Employees; and (b) continue to provide their Employee Benefits Programs in the ordinary course during the administration of these Chapter 11 Cases for the Remaining Employees, as necessary.
-As the Petition Date, the Debtors estimate that they owe approximately \$11,541 on account of the Employee Benefits Programs for the Remaining
+177. Failure to continue the Employee Benefits Program could cause the Remaining to avoid imposing such a hardship.
+Accordingly, by this Motion, the Debtors seek authority, but not direction, to: (a) pay any unpaid amounts due with respect to the Employee Benefits

+Employees to experience severe hardship.
+In light of the substantial benefit the Remaining